gchq/sleeper/docs/developer-guide.md

 This can be tested locally by using a repository url similar to file:/path/to/output that will publish these files to the local file system.

-The development team are adding a way to retrieve and publish jars to AWS.
-Right now we only support deploying to AWS from jars that were built locally, but in the future you will be able to deploy jars from a Maven repository as well.

 ### Publishing Docker images

 There is a script [`scripts/dev/publishDocker.sh`](/scripts/dev/publishDocker.sh) to publish the Docker images to a